dwww Home | Manual pages | Find package

 DESCRIPTION

-extents from the VG's free physical extents.
-If the extension adds a
+tents from the VG's free physical extents.
+If the extension adds a new

-new LV segment, the new segment will use the existing segment type of
+LV segment, the new segment will use the existing segment type of the

 Extending a copy-on-write snapshot LV adds space for COW blocks.